PoeCoh/Dreamland/README.md

   This is just a simple examle, not the intended end result.

 ## Process Control Frame
    This will probably be the main iframe that users will interact with.
-Serial Numbers will be scanned into this module, check their history against the process steps in global shop, and either add to the [Serial Number's array](Serial Database.md) or generate an [Issue Report](Issue Database.md).
-If when scanned an assembly does not have a record for a prior step as defined by Global Shop, module will not generate a new record and the assembly will not continue.
+Serial Numbers will be scanned into this module, check their history against the process steps in global shop, and either add to the [Serial Number's array](Serial Database.md) or generate an [Issue Report](Issue Database.md), the equivalent of an E-203, on steroids.
+If a scanned assembly does not have a record for a prior step as defined by Global Shop, module will not generate a new record and the assembly will not continue.

 ## Documentation Frame
    This iframe will display required work instructions for whatever process the user is currently working on.
 This will be automatically fetched from a repository.